Bluette1/minderly-bot/README.md

 [Live Demo]()

 ### Run instructions
--  You can clone the GitHub repo and type `ruby ./bin/bot_runner.rb` in the terminal to run the bot locally.
+-  You can clone the GitHub repo and type the following commands in the terminal to run the bot locally
+    ```
+    bundle install
+    ruby ./bin/bot_runner.rb
+    ```

  Alternatively, you can create an executable script to run it.
 - To add the bot to Telegram, one has to create a Telegram bot account for it using BotFather, and connect to it using the API obtained token.

 ### How to use the bot